Dumboiroy/tp/docs/UserGuide.md

    >  in `Users\(name)`, you will type `cd Downloads` in the terminal).
    > 3. Type `java -jar HeartLink.jar` and HeartLink will open!

-    A GUI similar to the below should appear in a few seconds.
+    A GUI similar to the image below should appear in a few seconds.
 Note how the app contains some sample data.<br>
     ![Ui](images/UI/Ui.png)